Load rules are conditions that define when and where to load a tag. Load rules can also be linked to consent and to the following extensions:

 Load rules can be managed either from the Load Rules screen or from the expanded tag details screen.

-In the list view, the Mapped column displays the number of tags scoped to the load rule.
-For example,
+In the list view on the Load Rules screen, shown below, the Used In column shows the number of tags that are using the load rule.

 The UID column displays the numeric identifier for each load rule.
 This value can be useful when debugging utag.js.